 Significant manuscript holdings include the papers of film composers Bernard Herrmann and Peter Racine Fricker; singers Lotte Lehmann, Charles Kullman, and Licia Albanese; actress Judith Anderson; and in the American Radio Archives the papers of writer Norman Corwin and broadcaster Rudy Vallée.
-The Toole-Stott Circus Collection contains primary source material and monographs on the circus and the Lobero Theatre Records and Music Academy of the West Records are the organizational records of the oldest theater in Southern California.
-The sound archives consist of several large collections comprising of approximately 200,000 sound recordings, including cylinders, 78s, and LPs.
-The Special Collections department has listening and viewing facilities as well as the Henri Temianka Audio Preservation Laboratory, a state-of-the-art laboratory for playback and preservation copying of audio, video, and film.
-Additional performing arts research materials are also in the collections of California Ethnic and Multicultural Archives (CEMA) and the Film and Media Studies Collection.
+The Toole-Stott Circus Collection contains primary source material and monographs on the circus; and the Lobero Theatre Records and Music Academy of the West Records are the organizational records of the oldest theater in Southern California.
+The sound archives consist of several large collections comprising approximately 200,000 sound recordings, including cylinders, 78s, and LPs.
+The Special Research Collections department has listening and viewing facilities as well as the Henri Temianka Audio Preservation Laboratory, a state-of-the-art laboratory for playback and preservation copying of audio, video, and film.
+Additional performing arts research materials are in the collections of California Ethnic and Multicultural Archives (CEMA) and the Film and Media Studies Collection.

 To read more about how to obtain reproductions of Performing Arts materials, please see our page on Policies, Fees and Forms.

-Special Collections is actively seeking both monetary contributions and donations of collections that enhance the curriculum of the University and complement the library’s current holdings in the performing arts.
-Areas of general interest include historic sound recordings and manuscript collections relating to music, the theater, dance, the circus, and film and television.
-Of particular interest are 78 rpm ethnic recordings, European recordings of vocal music, cylinders, materials relating to California and Santa Barbara performing arts, film music, and sound recording catalogs from all eras.
+Special Research Collections is actively seeking both monetary contributions and donations of collections that enhance the curriculum of the university and complement the Library’s current holdings in the performing arts.
+Areas of general interest include historic sound recordings and manuscript collections relating to music, theater, dance, the circus, and film and television.
+Of particular interest are 78rpm ethnic recordings; European recordings of vocal music; cylinders; materials relating to California and Santa Barbara performing arts; film music; and sound recording catalogs from all eras.
 We also seek to cooperate with other institutions that may be more appropriate homes for a particular collection.
 We cannot purchase or appraise collections.